Using Data Security Manager with Databricks

 1.0 Introduction

-Tokenization and detokenization serve as fundamental techniques in data security, enabling the protection of sensitive data while preserving its usability.
+Tokenization and detokenization are fundamental techniques in data security, enabling the protection of sensitive data while preserving its usability.

 2.0 Overview

 • Method 1 - Databricks Notebooks: These are essential tools for data science and machine learning workflows.
 They offer real-time co-authoring, automatic versioning, and built-in data visualizations.
-In this approach, Fortanix DSM Python Software Development Kits (SDKs) are used to connect to Fortanix DSM API endpoints within Databricks Notebooks for tokenizing and detokenizing sensitive data stored in the SQL warehouse.
-This ensures secure transformation of sensitive data columns in the table.
+In this approach, Fortanix DSM Python Software Development Kits (SDKs) are used to connect to Fortanix DSM API endpoints within Databricks Notebooks to tokenize and detokenize sensitive data stored in the SQL warehouse.
+This ensures the secure transformation of sensitive data columns in the table.

 NOTE